yanganto/near-staking-knd/docs/run-main-test-shard.md

 $ sudo install -o neard -g neard -D -m400 ~/.near-credentials/<mainnet|testnet>/node_key.json /var/lib/secrets/node_key.json
 ```

-You will now need to run `systemctl restart kuutamod` so that it picks up the keys.
+You will now need to run `systemctl restart kneard` so that it picks up the keys.
 If everything
-went well, you should be able to reach kuutamod's prometheus exporter url:
+went well, you should be able to reach kneard's prometheus exporter url:

 ```
 $ curl http://localhost:2233/metrics
-# HELP kuutamod_state In what state our supervisor statemachine is
+# HELP kneard_state In what state our supervisor statemachine is
-# TYPE kuutamod_state gauge
+# TYPE kneard_state gauge
-kuutamod_state{type="Registering"} 0
+kneard_state{type="Registering"} 0
-kuutamod_state{type="Shutdown"} 0
+kneard_state{type="Shutdown"} 0
-kuutamod_state{type="Startup"} 0
+kneard_state{type="Startup"} 0
-kuutamod_state{type="Syncing"} 1
+kneard_state{type="Syncing"} 1
-kuutamod_state{type="Validating"} 0
+kneard_state{type="Validating"} 0
-kuutamod_state{type="Voting"} 0
+kneard_state{type="Voting"} 0
-# HELP kuutamod_uptime Time in milliseconds how long daemon is running
+# HELP kneard_uptime Time in milliseconds how long daemon is running
-# TYPE kuutamod_uptime gauge
+# TYPE kneard_uptime gauge
-kuutamod_uptime 1273658
+kneard_uptime 1273658
 ```

-Once neard is synced with the network, you should see a kuutamod listed as an active validator using `kuutamoctl`:
+Once neard is synced with the network, you should see a kneard listed as an active validator using `kuutamoctl`:

 ```
 $ kuutamoctl active-validator